serdeliverance/blog/_drafts/validation-cats-scala3.md

 - `name` must not be empty
 - `initialAmount` must be positive
 - `userId` must be positive
-- `createdAt` must not be more than current time
+- `createdAt` must be less than current time

 In order to properly validate those fields, our first approach could be something based on `Either`, which is a datatype that allow us to represent a computation that can be either an error or a success.
 So, we create the following methods: